Policy Number: 100

 D. Return to Work

-An employee placed on leave of absence for a compensable injury will be returned to work when a work status report (DWC 73) which releases an employee to return to full-time or modified duty employment (see HOOP Policy 19 Temporary Modified Duty Assignments) is submitted to RMI or the supervisor.
+An employee placed on leave of absence for a compensable injury will be returned to work when a Work Status Report (DWC 73), which releases an employee to return to full-time or modified duty employment, is submitted to RMI or the supervisor.
+This form must be submitted on the day of health care visit or the following business day.

 An employee who is unable to return to work at the specified time must return to the health care provider for approval to remain off work; otherwise the person's absence will be considered unauthorized.
 Continued unauthorized absence may result in termination.

-An employee who requires time off for medical treatment related to the injury may be required to provide his or her supervisor with a health care provider’s release to return to work for each incidence of time off taken.
+An employee who requires time off for medical treatment related to the injury may be required to provide his or her supervisor with a Work Status Report (DWC 73) to return to work for each incidence of time off.

 E. Death Benefits